UToronto-MIE444/simmer-python/README.md

 along with this program.
 If not, see <https://www.gnu.org/licenses/>.

 # simmer-python
 Mechatronics robot simulator written in python.
+This is version 1.2.0.

-This simulator requires Python 3.11 or above, pygame 2.5 or above, numpy, and shapely to be installed
+This simulator requires Python 3.12 or above, pygame 2.6 or above, numpy 1.26 or above, and shapely 2.05 or above to be installed.
+Other versions of these packages may work, but are not guaranteed to.